Robert P. T. Coffin: Career

-Coffin served with the US Army in World War I. When he returned he taught English at Wells Preschool and then as the Pierce Professor at Bowdoin College.
+Coffin served with the US Army in World War I. When he returned he taught English at Wells College and then as the Pierce Professor at Bowdoin College.

-Modeled after his friend and fellow poet Robert Frost's Bread Loaf Writers' Conference he was the co-founder with Carroll Towle of the Writers' Conference of the University of New Hampshire in 1956.
+Modeled after his friend and fellow poet Robert Frost's Bread Loaf Writers' Conference, Coffin was the co-founder with Carroll Towle of the Writers' Conference of the University of New Hampshire in 1956.

 Coffin also illustrated many of his books.

-Coffin died of a heart attack in Brunswick, Maine, on January 20, 1955, at the age of 62.
+Coffin died of a heart attack in Harpswell, Maine, on January 20, 1955, at the age of 62.
 He is buried in the Cranberry Horn Cemetery in Harpswell.

+Speculated Inspiration for Jay Gatsby

+In June 2025, Clare Hopkins, archivist at Trinity College, and Roger Michel, a fellow of the College, announced after searching historical records that Coffin was “almost certainly the model for young Gatsby” in F. Scott Fitzgerald's novel The Great Gatsby.